Does the Library already have it?

 The needs of this situation are discussed at Conference-Related Purchases.

 - If items are from sale catalog: The library must be given a copy of the order form and any other vital information (such as item numbers, or the number of the sale catalog).

 - If prepayment is required: The library must be given a copy of the order form and some promotion piece showing the item's cost in order to process the request.

 - If an item is from a small press or individual: Be sure to include the address.
 (Requests for materials with insufficient information will be returned.)

 Request forms are readily available for your convenience.

 - Written form.
 You may print the Purchase Recommendation Form.
-Completed requests may be sent through campus mail to either the college's liaison or the Collection development Department at the library.
+Completed requests may be sent through campus mail to either the college's liaison or the Collections & Resources unit at the library.

 When Time is Short

-For more background on the perspectives and priorities governing the library's Collection Development decisions, please refer to the Collection Development Statement of Philosophy.
+For more background on the perspectives and priorities governing the library's Collections & Resources decisions, please refer to the Collections & Resources Statement of Philosophy.